Cyber Threat Intelligence Model: An Evaluation of Taxonomies, Sharing Standards, and Ontologies within Cyber Threat Intelligence: Methodology

 \textbf{TTPs:} tactics, techniques, and procedures are aimed to be consumed by a more technical audience.
 TTPs characterize adversary behavior in terms of what they want to achieve technically and how they are doing it.

-\textbf{Attack Pattern:} is a type of TTP that describes behavior attackers use to carry out their attacks.
+\textbf{Attack Pattern:} relates to TTPs and describes behavior attackers use to carry out their attacks.

-\textbf{Malware:} is a type of TTP and refers to a software that is inserted into a system with the intent of compromising the target in terms of confidentiality, integrity, or availability.
+\textbf{Malware:} relates to TTPs and the capability of the adversary and refers to software inserted into a system with the intent of compromising the target in terms of confidentiality, integrity, or availability.

-\textbf{Infrastructure:} describes any systems, software services, and any associated physical or virtual resources intended to support an adversarial operation, such as using purchased domains to support Command and Control, malware delivery sites, and phishing sites.
+\textbf{Infrastructure:} describes any system, software service, and any associated physical or virtual resource intended to support an adversarial operation, such as using purchased domains to support command and control (C2), malware delivery and phishing sites.